Cedric-Hj/DevOps-CICD-WebApp/Doc/Setup K8's in HomeLab.md

 ### VM'S pre-requesite:
 - The VM's must have internet connection and their own IP adress
-- 2 vCPU, 4 GB RAM, 20GB Disk for each nodesEACH
+- 2 vCPU, 4 GB RAM, 20GB Disk for each nodes
--NameSpace and static IP
+- NameSpace and static IP
 ```sh
 k8s-control   192.168.15.93
 k8-worker1    192.168.15.94